xames3/smart/docs/source/index.rst

   share a curiosity for pushing the frontiers of tech.

-Ultimately, my goal is to use this personal corner or rather this online platform to bridge the gap between collaboration and education |dash| building tools, sharing ideas, and helping others grow alongside me.
+Ultimately, my goal is to use this personal corner or rather this online platform to bridge the gap between collaboration and education, building tools, sharing ideas, and helping others grow alongside me.

 .. _NASA Open Science: https://science.nasa.gov/open-science/
 .. _Subject-matter expert: https://en.wikipedia.org/wiki/Subject-matter_expert